elisencode/elisencode/README.md

 I want to express my heartfelt gratitude: "Thank you for being the healing presence in my life!"
 When doors close, and my world seems to be collapsing, you are the lifeline I can grasp and climb.
 Tackling programming challenges pushes me to think logically and creatively, which brings light into my days.

-I believe that if I persist and make programming a daily habit —just like brushing my teeth— I can unlock many possibilities for tomorrow.
+I believe that if I persist and make programming a daily habit, just like brushing my teeth, I can unlock many possibilities for tomorrow.

 I’m also thankful for the Internet, which gives me the freedom to learn and grow through the wisdom shared by others.